 All Supervisors evaluated the composition of the Board of Directors, Directors' meeting attendance records, participation in training sessions and provision of opinions, and concluded unanimously that all the Company's Directors performed their duties and responsibilities as stipulated under applicable laws, regulations and the Articles of Association in a faithful, loyal, diligent and conscientious manner in 2023.
-Specialized committees of the Board of Directors' decision-making processes.
+Specialized committees of the Board of Directors fully performed their duties and provided professional opinions and advice for the Board of Directors' decision-making processes.
 All Supervisors agree that the performance appraisal results of all the Company's Directors for 2023 are "competent."